 The World Cup Finals brings together teams from Europe, South America, Africa, North America, Asia and Oceania to the host nation, each hoping to be crowned World Champions.

 Each of the teams must enter a qualifying event to make the final shortlist of 32 teams.
 Each area within the FIFA precedence will earn the right to allow a set number of nations, but with each the format of qualification might vary somewhat, mainly between tournament and league formats.

-The beautiful game’s biggest prize has been lifted by some of the greatest players to have ever played the game including Diego Maradona for Argentina, Pele for Brazil and England’s Bobby Moore.
+The beautiful game’s biggest prize has been lifted by some of the greatest players to have ever played the game including Diego Maradona and Lionel Messi for Argentina, Pele for Brazil and England’s Bobby Moore.